tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.05.md

 	   - list of other hideouts
 	   - list of orders with a blank space where the letter would be addressed,
 		   - Ensure [[Major Finn Hershat]] is occupied
-		   - Eliminate Captain Gorhm and all soldiers that accompanied General raynault
+		   - Eliminate [[Captain Gorhm]] and all soldiers that accompanied General raynault
 		   - Retrieve the following lock boxes from the vault A3, A5, A6, B8, D4, C8,
 		   - Do not open under any circumstances, You don't have the right
 		   - Should you need it use the clairvoyance, dispel magic, and sending scrolls that accompany this message
 		   - Await further instructions at a stash located at *some coordinates*
-		   - a gatestone has graced this message, and has permitted only you to see, ensure yours are the only eyes to receive this blessing
+		   - a [[Cult of the Library#Hierarchy|Gatestone]] has graced this message, and has permitted only you to see, ensure yours are the only eyes to receive this blessing
    - Stolen Magic Items
 	   - Boots of elvenkind
 	   - 3 +1 magic arrows